visgotti/CentrumMessengers/README.md

     to remove a publisher its
         messenger.removePublish(name)

    now you need to create your subscribers.
 Lets call what subscribers receiving a "Publication" You can pretty much think of it as an emitted event in node.

    Very similar to the EventListener in node, a subscriber with a string name and it can have multiple handlers.
 If you are a bit of newbie to javascript and not understand what i mean by "multiple handlers" think of it as just an array of functions that get ran everytime it receives the "Publication" and each one of those functions receive the same parameter that was sent in the Publication.

    So right now the API for a subscriber is a bit choppy, and I will hopefully make it a bit more elegant eventually but they do the job and do it right.

    to create a subscriber theres two methods

         messenger.createSubscription(subscriptionName, handlerId, handler)
    or
         messenger.createOrAddSubscription(subscriptionName, handlerId, handler)

-    so basically the names arent great.
+   the names arent great.
 If it was a perfect world and long function names were awesome I'd probably name them

    messenger.createSubscription would become
         messenger.createSubscriptionAndHandlerOnlyIfThereIsNoSubscriptionAlreadyRegisteredWithThisName

    and messenger.createOrAddSubscription would become

         messenger.createSubscriptionIfItDoesNotExistOrIfItDoesExistAddAHandlerToIt

-    so yeah there you have it, psuedo code function names are the next giant paradigm shift in javascript just wait
+   so yeah there you have it, psuedo code function names are the next paradigm shift in javascript just wait

    Maybe calling them MultiSub and SingleSub would be better but we'll see.

    The reason for these two functions technically isn't really a reason and you can accomplish the same exact thing if the only function was createOrAddSubscription.. you can just check to see if the subscription id already exist with a simple lookup in messenger.subscriber[lookupname] BUT.. there came a point when I was coding and realized sometimes you may not know that you only need one and only one handler per subscription.
 By using createSubscription it forces you to make sure you aren't creating duplicate handlers.
 Now this only really becomes important if you're dynamically adding/creationg pubs and subs, it makes sure your ongoing process will never try to add a second handler when registering subscriptions.

-    This happened to me when I would initialize subscriptions with handlers in a for loop but some of them I would only want to register once if it was something along the lines of a "master server" action.
+   this happened to me when I would initialize subscriptions with handlers in a for loop but some of them I would only want to register once if it was something along the lines of a "master server" action.

    It's kind of hard to explain the use case, and I'm not even quite sure if it's a good idea myself.
    But it seemed to work well in the main Centrum library and allowed me to easier specifify 1:m and 1:1 connections that I winded up labeling as pulls/push which may be wrong too.. but it works and it works well.

-    OKAY SO BACK TO CREATE SUBSCRIPTIONS, heres an example of how messenger.createSubscription would look messenger.createSubscription("firstExamplePubSub", "unique", (data) => { // if you were to call these again it would throw an error. console.log(data) // 10 (go look back up at createPublish example 1) })
+   OKAY SO BACK TO CREATE SUBSCRIPTIONS, heres an example of how messenger.createSubscription would look
+        messenger.createSubscription("firstExamplePubSub", "unique", (data) => { // if you were to call these again it would throw an error. console.log(data) // 10 (go look back up at createPublish example 1) })